arthurhsu/rdb/FAQ.md

 that WebSQL uses way less memory.

-## Q: Why not fixing IndexedDB and JavaScript (aka keep extensible web)?
+## Q: Why not fix IndexedDB and JavaScript (aka keep extensible web)?

 Because it is simply non-sense.